 Dean and John E. Anderson Chair in Management

-The Voice of FEMBA series aims to provide a glimpse into the Anderson community by hearing from the people who are shaping it.
-All speakers in this series were faculty-nominated.
+The Voice of FEMBA series provides a glimpse into the Anderson community in the words of the people who are shaping it

 UCLA Anderson believes strongly that business schools and the wider business world must become more diverse.
 To that end, we have created the Pathway Guidance Program, a pipeline development program aimed at supporting future business leaders from diverse backgrounds.
 We believe that Anderson is well-positioned to lead in this effort and that there is boundless value created when we bring people together across identities, experiences, worldviews and values.
 The goal of this pilot program: To make progress toward a truly inclusive and equitable business landscape by building a more diverse pool of business school applicants, providing greater opportunity and genuinely sharing success.